 With Buddy & Taylor

 - Feline Fotography Call @ Cats n Dogs!
 Send us a picture of your favorite feline with a description by email.
-We’ll send you a 10% coupon!
-Now through September 30th.
+Help me build our Cat Gallery!

 - ShotVet.com offers affordable pet shots at the Cats N Dogs store every other Sunday, 3PM – 4PM.
 (2826 Tamiami Trail, Port Charlotte) No appointment necessary.
-Next dates are Sunday, September 2th & 16th.
+View the events list for next dates.

 Lots of Newsy News in our monthly newsletter – does your Human want to receive specials and notices by Email?
 Sign up below.